 Camp Nor’wester (Johns Island in the San Juan Islands)

-In both sessions of these monthlong camps, kids will learn outdoor skills as well as sailing, hiking, rock climbing, archery and other activities.
+These monthlong camps run in two sessions, and kids will learn outdoor skills as well as sailing, hiking, rock climbing, archery and other activities.
 Each session includes overnight trips, during which campers hone their wilderness survival skills.
 Sliding-scale tuition and financial assistance are available.

 Ages: 9–16